-I just read your article: WHAT’S IN MY WALLET regarding credit cards.
+I just read your article regarding credit cards.
 You mentioned that you pay your entire balance weekly.
 Would this work if you were trying to build credit also?
 How does building up credit work?

 Good question.
 The technique of paying off your card every week certainly works for building up credit.
 Let’s start at the beginning, though.